 no other person is to be granted a licence of the same kind to have effect in respect of that area during the period of exclusivity.

-[Section 11WP inserted by No. 53 of 2003 s.
+[Section 11WP inserted: No. 53 of 2003 s.
 64.]

 11WQ.
 Trade practices exemption

 For the purposes of the Trade Practices Act 1974 of the Commonwealth and the Competition Code —